rkonoplev/dniester/legacy/README.md

 ---

-## Usage Context
+## Migration Context

+These files were part of the migration and early development process from a legacy Drupal 6 site to the modern Spring Boot News Platform.
+They include:

+- **Migration-specific configurations** (Docker Compose files for Drupal 6 compatibility)
+- **Legacy development tools** (Makefile with outdated API endpoints)
+- **Migration-era Spring Boot classes** (custom database properties)

-These files were part of the migration and early development process.
-They are preserved here for reference and to help developers understand the migration approach and the evolution of the project.
+They are preserved here for reference and to help developers understand the migration approach and evolution of the project.

+## Current Development

-For current development, use the main `docker-compose.yml` in the project root and standard Spring Boot configuration profiles.
+For current development, use:
+- Main `docker-compose.yml` in the project root
+- API examples in `docs/API_REFERENCE.md`
+- Standard Spring Boot configuration profiles